Advanced Coach (Level 4)

 This qualification is aimed at coaches who are committed to their own development, have the desire to learn, are open to taking on new ideas and to reflecting on their current coaching practice.
 Coaches interested in the programme will be invited to an information day to learn more about the programme, to decide if it is the right option for them, and to identify their next steps.

-• Provide two referees who can verify your coaching expertise and experience.
+• Provide two references who are able and prepared to verify your expertise and experience.

-• Be athlete-centred in your approach to coaching.
+• Employ an athlete-centred approach to your coaching

 Further information